-The Illegal System DLL Relocation error mainly appears in Windows XP when the user is rebooting the PC, running a program, or downloading an application.
+The illegal system DLL relocation error primarily appears in Windows XP when the user reboots the PC, runs a program, or downloads an application.

-Due to this error prompt, you won’t be able to open any programs on your computer, and sometimes the system will keep rebooting by itself.
+Due to this error prompt, you will not be able to open any programs on your computer, and sometimes the system will continually reboot by itself.

 The main reason behind this issue is damaged, faulty, or missing system files, including the DLL ones.
 This is also a cause for many major problems in the Windows OS, apart from this DLL relocation error.

-Now, to begin with, the users can run the SFC scan in order to repair the corrupt files and make the applications run normally.
+Now, to begin with, users can run the SFC scan in order to repair corrupt files and make applications run normally.

-Secondly, the programs that use the User32.dll file can be reinstalled to save your PC from further problems.
-Below, I’ll explain how to do that in detail, along with 5 other fixes for this error.
+Secondly, programs that use the User32.dll file can be reinstalled to protect your PC from further problems.
+Below, I will explain how to do this in detail, along with five other fixes for this error.

-The System File Checker (SFC) scan checks all the Windows files on your PC to see if there’s something wrong with them or not.
-If it finds that a file’s version is incorrect or has been overwritten, it replaces it with the correct version from the %Systemroot%\System32\Dllcache cache folder.
+The System File Checker (SFC) scan examines all the Windows files on your PC to determine if there are any issues.
+If it discovers an incorrect or overwritten file version, it replaces it with the correct version from the %Systemroot%\System32\Dllcache cache folder.

-In case a DLL file has gotten corrupted over time, this scan will fix it for you automatically.
+In case a DLL file has become corrupted over time, this scan will fix it for you automatically.
 So, here’s how to run the SFC scan:

 - In the Windows search bar, type: CMD